Norway's wealth fund chief gives up hedge fund stake to keep job | Business

 Norway's wealth fund chief gives up hedge fund stake to keep job

-The wealthy businessman appointed to lead Norway's $1.1 trillion sovereign wealth fund has agreed to transfer his stake in a hedge fund to a charitable foundation and restructure his other investments in a bid to keep his new job.
+The businessman appointed by Norway's central bank to run the country's $1.1 trillion wealth fund will transfer his stake in a hedge fund to a charitable foundation and restructure his other investments in a bid to keep his job.
+The move, announced by Norges Bank and new fund CEO Nicolai Tangen on Monday, was immediately backed by the finance ministry and could defuse a crisis that has threatened to unseat both Tangen and central bank Governor Oeystein Olsen.

+"I want to be CEO of the oil fund, and have only one objective: creating wealth for future generations," Tangen said.
+The hedge fund veteran told a news conference that after his planned divestments, he would still have bank deposits of about 7 billion crowns ($778 million).

-Norges Bank's announcement in March that hedge fund veteran Nicolai Tangen would run Norway's rainy-day assets from Sept.
-1 triggered a backlash from a public watchdog as well as parliament over potential conflicts of interest.
-"I want to be CEO of the oil fund, and have only one objective: creating wealth for future generations," Tangen said in a statement on Monday.
+The announcement in March that Tangen would become a civil servant and run the world's biggest sovereign fund from Sept.
+1 triggered a backlash from a watchdog that oversees the central bank and lawmakers concerned about conflicts of interest.
+The fund owns about 1.5% of all listed global equities and is worth three times Norway's annual gross domestic product, making its investment returns vital to public finances.

-In response, Tangen will now transfer "in perpetuity" his holding and dividend rights to a charitable foundation and will no longer have any ownership interest in AKO Capital, Norges Bank said in a statement.
-The charity, the AKO Foundation, says it supports charitable causes that improve education, promote the arts, or mitigate climate problems.
+Finance Minister Jan Tore Sanner, who summoned Olsen to a meeting on Friday and asked him to find a solution, said on Monday he was satisfied with the new arrangements.
+The central bank, which runs the wealth fund, is independent of the government.

+There was no immediate reaction from the supervisory council watchdog, which had been critical of the earlier arrangement.
+One opposition lawmaker, who is a member of parliament's finance committee, welcomed the move.
+"From the information we have seen, we see this as a very good answer to parliament's clear expectations," Hans Andreas Limi from the Progress Party told Norwegian news agency NTB.

-While Tangen had previously ruled out divesting his AKO stake, he had also described being chief executive of the wealth fund as a dream job.
+While Tangen had previously ruled out selling his AKO stake, he had also described being CEO of the wealth fund as a dream job.
+It was not immediately clear how much the stake was worth.
+Asked if he was angry about the new plan, Tangen said: "No ... but I think it's fair to say that Olsen owes me a beer."
+(Editing by David Clarke)

 - READ MORE ON: